bakkerjoeri/diascope/README.md

 ## Usage
 ### HTML
-The structure of a slider has three parts:
+The structure of a slider has three important elements:

-* **frame**: The frame is the window that shows the currently visible slides.
+* **frame**: The frame element displays the currently visible slides.
-* **reel**: The reel is displayed within the frame, and contains all the slides.
-Navigation through slides works by changing the offset of the reel.
-Because of this, you should make sure that the reel's `width` is determined by the slides it contains.
+* **reel**: The reel element contains all the slides.
+Navigating through slides works by changing the offset of the reel, and thus changing which slides are visible.
 * **slides**: All the available slides.

 ![A diagram displaying the expected slider structure.](structure-diagram.png)